UFO conspiracy theories: Conspiracies conquer '90s media

 mounting paranoia and tensions of the 1990s".

-The X-Files incorporated elements of UFO conspiracy theories, including a shadowy cabal of conspirators, a Roswell coverup, Men in Black, and a 'treaty' allowing alien abduction.
+The X-Files incorporated elements of UFO conspiracy theories, including a shadowy cabal of conspirators, a Roswell cover-up, Men in Black, and a 'treaty' allowing alien abduction.
 In the episode “Musings of a Cigarette Smoking Man”, the series antagonist is revealed to have been responsible for assassinations of John F. Kennedy and Martin Luther King.
 The 1998 X-Files film explicitly homaged Bill Cooper, with on-screen characters talking about "Silent Weapons for Quiet Wars"—an influential chapter title from Cooper's book.

 The success of The X-Files inspired similar works.
-The 1994 made-for-TV movie Roswell, broadcast on the Showtime Network, dramatized tales of a UFO crash and coverup.
+The 1994 made-for-TV movie Roswell, broadcast on the Showtime Network, dramatized tales of a UFO crash and cover-up.
 The 1996 blockbuster Independence Day introduced a global audience to the idea of a recovered Roswell craft being secretly studied at Area 51.
 Episodes of the 1996 show Dark Skies featured the tagline "History as we know it is a lie".
 The show provided an alternative history that "wove nearly every significant historical event of the past fifty years into a paranoid vision of extraterrestrial infiltration."

 The following year, Men in Black re-cast the supposed secret agents as comic heroes rather than sinister villains.
 While prior conspiracy films had taken the perspective of conspiracy theorists, Men in Black took the perspective of the conspirators.
 The film was the first time 'Men in Black" appeared in a major movie, cementing the men in black in popular culture.

-The film 'poked fun' at government debunking, with one of the Men in Black telling a witness "The flash of light you saw was not a UFO, swamp gas from a weather balloon was trapped in a thermal pocket and reflected the light from Venus" -- a combination of 'official explanations' the Air Force has offered for UFO reports.
+The film 'poked fun' at government debunking, with one of the Men in Black telling a witness "The flash of light you saw was not a UFO, swamp gas from a weather balloon was trapped in a thermal pocket and reflected the light from Venus", a combination of 'official explanations' the Air Force has offered for UFO reports.